xelphene/nmine/README.md

 resolves them and outputs the result if the address it resolves to is of interest.

+A possible name will only be considered a valid DNS name if it ends with a known TLD (see the -t and -T options).
+If the -s option is also specified, then a possible name must also end with one of the strings specified with that option.

 # Examples / Description

 Let's say you have some arbitrary file (or directories of files) containing